Skip to content

 Plas Newydd House and Garden, Anglesey

-In 1799, Repton completed a commission at Plas Newydd, home of the Marquess of Anglesey, but only the text of the Red Book survives.
-Explore the grounds to see his ideas for the drive and trees between the stables and the house.
+In 1799, Repton completed a commission at Plas Newydd, home of the Marquess of Anglesey, but only the text of the Red Book – a sketchbook he created for each design and used to illustrate his proposal – survives.
+Explore the grounds to envision his ideas for the drive and trees between the stables and the house.
 He also suggested the construction of a greenhouse-come-pavilion, a hexagonal structure with removable sides.
-A sketch of this was reproduced in his treatise Observations on the Theory and Practice of Landscape Gardening (1803).More about Plas Newydd
+A sketch of this was reproduced in his treatise Observations on the Theory and Practice of Landscape Gardening (1803).Visit Plas Newydd

 Sheringham Park, Norfolk